 We have a fortnightly meeting called "The English & Theater Show" in which we show and tell what we do to the larger USCB community.

 You are warmly invited to get involved with these projects and our student organizations and to take our courses.

 The Bachelor of Arts in English

+The B.A. in English is the study and practice of language, literature, culture, rhetoric, and writing in creative, academic, and professional contexts.
 Graduates of the English program know how to write persuasively and assess the claims made by others.
-They excel wherever people value cultural literacy and superior language skills.
 Because these skills are foundational to many pursuits and are always in demand, the English major is a particularly versatile degree in today’s job market.
 The English major prepares students not only for careers in writing, editing, and teaching, but also for graduate study or employment in a multitude of other fields, such as law, business, journalism, publishing, religion, library science, and medicine.
+See the curriculum here.